 from £1,110 per person

 Some hotels may also require you to pay a local city tax and train tickets are also to be paid locally

 There are no extras, however you’ll love what’s included as standard

 Start & Finish

 Starts Saturday from Pisa, finishes Pisa.
-Tour runs from 23rd of March to 12th of October 2019.
+Tour runs from 16th April to 1st October.
 Pisa, Florence and Bologna close by, all have an airport and station